 - Water stations.

 - A pre-walk registration and briefing, along with the route guides that you need.

-- On 25-100km routes, drinks and snacks from our friendly volunteer checkpoints on the way round.
+- On 25-100km routes, drinks and snacks from our checkpoints on the way round.

 - Kit guidance and advice, a fundraising guide and sponsor forms if you choose to be sponsored.

 - A scenic and challenging route, and all pre-event planning.